 On iOS, every Xcode project is its own unique beast.
 There are some patterns we get from UIKit but it only gets us so far.

 I feel like Apple has dropped the ball.
 In my opinion, Xcode should have more opinionated and structured project templates to offer.
 It should have open integration to third-party project templates to easily allow the community to drive us forward.
 Following “good practices” like migrating code to frameworks, should be easier.
 Testing should be more streamlined.
 Failure to add inline documentation should cause warnings.
 I can go on and on, and I will.

-“Anatomy of a Modern iOS Project” is a new blog series where I want to explore what we can do to improve our iOS projects.
+“Professional iOS Projects” is a new blog series where I want to explore what we can do to improve our iOS projects.
 Apple of course drives us with its closed-sourced, time limited Xcode release schedule, but there is plenty we can work on ourselves, from lint tools to documentation, testing, folder structure, system design and more.
 It’s a series that could go on forever. 😱

 The first post is ready.
 It’s all about the README file.
 Please check it out and let me know what you think.
 I also welcome topic ideas for future articles.

 Going to shoot for a weekly release schedule so grab that RSS feed and join me.